-A Force refers to push or pull of an object.
-Push and pull comes from the objects interacting with one another.
-Terms like stretch and squeeze can also be used to denote force.
-Force can be defined as an external agent capable of changing the state of rest or motion of a particular body.
+Force is an external agent capable of changing the state of rest or motion of a particular body.
 It has a magnitude and a direction.
 The direction towards which the force is applied is known as the direction of the force, and the application of force is the point where force is applied.
 The Force can be measured using a spring balance.
 The SI unit of force is Newton(N).

-But what exactly does ‘state of motion’ mean?
 In physics, motion is defined as the change in position with respect to time.
 In simpler words, motion refers to the movement of a body.
-Typically, motion can either be described as
+Typically, motion can either be described as:

 The Force has different effects and here are some of them.

 - Force can make a body which is at rest to move.

 - It can stop a moving body or slow it down.

 - It can accelerate the speed of a moving body.